peparhugo/spark-standalone-cluster-on-docker/README.md

 ## Development

 Once the docker containers are deployed, you can go to [JupyterLab](http://0.0.0.0:8888/lab?) to develop in Python, Scala or R. I used jupyter notebooks to iteratively develop the scripts for the assigment.

 ## Pipeline Scripts

 These files are saved in the `take-home-assignment/scripts` directory.

 ## Running Pipeline Scripts

+Pipeline scripts are run by sending docker exec commands to the `jupyterlab` container.
+This is fine for a local development but in a production environment the scripts should be run using `./bin/spark-submit`.
+For ease of not over building the solution of the assigment, I left it to run the spark job via the `jupyterlab` container.

 To launch pipeline scripts, run from the project root directory:
 ```